 About me

-I provide a therapeutic space that facilitates the client's ability to begin to explore unresolved, deep-rooted and primary issues that have contributed to the manifestation of their current and often distressing symptoms.
+Sasa works with clients experiencing variations of suffering – from identifiable complaints to more diffuse and unknown confusions and conflicts.
+Sasa works together with the client to provide a therapeutic space that facilitates the client’s ability to explore their unresolved, deep rooted and primary core issues that have contributed to the manifestation of their current symptoms.

-With the individual's "experience" being central to the work, consideration is given to the psychological, psychosexual, historical and social contexts as well as the place the individual occupies in relation to the world.
+Centering on the experience of the client is crucial and consideration is given to the client’s psychological, psychosexual, historical and social contexts as well as the place they occupy in relation to the world.

-I believe that therapy provides a place for an inter-subjective, therapeutic encounter, where individual’s who feel displaced, misplaced, alienated and frightened can begin to raise questions about the neglected and forgotten aspects in their lives.
+Sasa believes that therapy provides a place for a therapeutic encounter where individual’s who feel displaced, alienated and frightened can begin to raise questions about the neglected and forgotten aspects in their lives.

 Training, qualifications & experience